mets/METS-primer/METS2-Suggested-Attribute-Values.md

 * `SHA-256` as specified by [FIPS 180-4](https://csrc.nist.gov/pubs/fips/180-4/upd1/final)
 * `SHA-384` as specified by [FIPS 180-4](https://csrc.nist.gov/pubs/fips/180-4/upd1/final)
 * `SHA-512` as specified by [FIPS 180-4](https://csrc.nist.gov/pubs/fips/180-4/upd1/final)
-* `TIGER` as specified by [Anderson and Biham](https://www.cl.cam.ac.uk/~rja14/Papers/tiger.pdf))
+* `TIGER` as specified by [Anderson and Biham](https://www.cl.cam.ac.uk/~rja14/Papers/tiger.pdf)
 * `WHIRLPOOL` as specified by [ISO/IEC 10118-3](https://www.iso.org/standard/67116.html)

 All checksums SHOULD be encoded as hexadecimal digits (rather than as Base64 or some other binary encoding).
 For example, an MD5 checksum would appear as `CHECKSUMTYPE="MD5" CHECKSUM="68b329da9893e34099c7d8ad5cb9c940"`

+Interoperable implementations of METS SHOULD be able to verify checksums using `CRC32`, `MD5`, `SHA-1`, `SHA-256`, `SHA-384`, and `SHA-512`.
+Use of other checksum formats is NOT RECOMMENDED for interoperability, as tools to compute those checksums are less widely available.

 Other values MAY be used; their interpretation is implementation-specific.